Suspense Comics #3

 At this particular mall show, ater some shopping around, I bought a copy of Suspense Comics #3; I believe it was from Walter Wang, who is still active as a comic dealer, but I'm not sure.
 I paid $200.

-In 2001, I had it professionally graded by the Comics Guaranty Company (CGC) and the grade was 6.5, making it the second best copy of this comic then known to exist (and by far the most valuable comic I owned).
-The CGC certification number was 0013021002.
+In 2001, I had it professionally graded by the Comics Guaranty Company (CGC) and the grade was 6.5, making it the second best copy of this comic of the four that had been sent to GCG to be graded (and by far the most valuable comic I owned).
+As CGC was the major third party grading company and most valuable comics were sent to them to be graded before they were sold, the number in CGC's census were considered to be useful indicators of a comic's rarity.
+The CGC certification number was 0013021002, and the grading record is here.

 In August 2002, I received the following email from Heritage Auctions: